Prosthetics Practitioner George Villarruel

-George is an American Board Certified Prosthetist with over 25 years of experience focused solely in the practice of prosthetics.
 As the Director of Prosthetics for Collier and Laurence, he is responsible for lower and upper extremity prosthetic patient care.
 His patient age-experience ranges from infancy to geriatrics.
 George is also certified in fitting the Utah Arm, Boston Elbow, BeBionic Hand.

 The sheer volume of patients seen in an inpatient setting such as Shriners Hospitals for Children has established George as a prosthetic specialist in upper and lower extremity prosthesis care.
 Working closely on an everyday basis with occupational and physical therapist has provided an insightful perspective in creating a prosthesis which functions beyond the scope of a prosthetist practice but to include what other interdisciplinary members expect the patient to achieve in a successful prosthetic outcome.
 This is the case in which George has developed a specialty in upper extremity prosthetics working with occupational therapist whose practice was dedicated exclusively to upper extremity amputee patients.

 For George, his degree in Psychology has helped him emphasize the importance of the relationship between a practitioner and his or her patient.
 The job of a prosthetist is to treat the patient as a whole individual and not just as a technician replacing a missing part.
 A patient with goals and aspiration needs to be educated about the process of what is happening to them and to provide a picture of what can be achieved together.
 This is what an experienced prosthetist can offer a patient.